ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 ## Main Program Top Level Structure

+The DABL compiler consists of two main parts: an Analyzer and an Executor.
+The Analyzer parses the input, builds an abstract syntax tree (AST) according to the AST model defined in the language grammar, and then annotates the AST in order to perform name resolution and link things up as well as check against language semantic rules.
+The Executor acts on the resulting annotated and validated AST.

+The Analyzer is embodied by the Dabl module.
+If embedding the compiler, one can provide one's own Executor.
+The default Executor that is provided, `DefaultExecutor`, implements the actions defined by DABL: that is, it performs dependency analysis on the tasks based on their `when` expressions and inputs and outputs, and then executes the tasks in the proper sequence by creating a docker container for each task.

 ![Figure 1: Main Program Top Level Structure](MainProgram.png "Figure 1: Main Program Top Level Structure")

 The <code>scaledmarkets.dabl.parser.Parser</code> class parses input and builds an